Visiting our Website

 The Army Cadets is committed to ensuring that your privacy and personal information is protected, and we take great care in how we manage our cadets’ and volunteers’ information.
 We will only ever ask for the minimum information needed to help us provide safe training and events and we hold this information securely.
 We will also only ask for the minimum information we need to help you when you apply to join the Army Cadets as a cadet or as a volunteer.

-The Army Cadet Charitable Trust (ACCT UK) is committed to ensuring that your privacy is protected.
+The Army Cadets is committed to ensuring that your privacy is protected.
 You can be assured that any information that you provide when using this website, by which you can be identified, will only be used in accordance with this privacy statement.

-ACCT UK may change this policy from time to time by updating this page.
+The Army Cadets may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 25 June 2012.
+This policy is effective from 21 May 2018.

 What we collect